The second half of the book is taken up with cartomancy, and in

 sefirot does seem to fit the Tarot de Marseille trumps--a view Decker

 explicitly rejects.
-The Bagatella, as creator god, fits Kether.
+The Bagatella, as creator god with the four elements on his table, fits Kether.
 The

 Popess, as wisdom, fits Hochmah.
 The Empress as understanding mother